jackhclee/tv-show-dom-project/README.md

 3. (Optional) If the Cypress test cannot connect to the hosted index.html.
 Edit `/cypress/integration/lvl_100_spec.js` and change the port number (e.g. 5502) to the port used by Live Server.

-4. Run automated Cypress test `./node_modules/cypress/bin/cypress run --reporter json` Watch recorded video at `./cypress/videos` directory
+4. Run automated Cypress test `./node_modules/cypress/bin/cypress run --reporter json`.
+Watch recorded screenshots and video at `./cypress/screenshots` and `./cypress/videos` directory